Jonathan “JD” Deguzman

 JD is survived by his parents, his wife, Jane and two children, Jonathan Jr. and Amira.
 JD was very much involved in his community.
 He was a Sergeant at Arms with FALEO-San Diego Chapter.
 JD will be missed and will forever be in our hearts.

 On March 6, 2017, a formal dedication was held to rename the Eastlake Post Office located at 830 Kuhn Drive, Chula Vista CA 91914 to the Jonathan “JD” Deguzman Post Office.
 Congresswoman Susan Davis and the State Senate approved the renaming to honor the memory of JD.

 On July 19, 2018, the East Palomar Street bridge in Chula Vista was renamed the Officer Jonathan M. De Guzman Memorial Bridge.
-Congresswomen Lorena Gonzalez-Fletcher was instrumental in making this happe
+Congresswomen Lorena Gonzalez-Fletcher was instrumental in making this happen

-Since JD’s passing, there have been numerous events to honor JD and the spirit of unity, support and love that he left behind.
-Events such as cross-fit challenges, mountain hikes, and marathons.
+Since JD’s passing, there have been numerous events that continue to honor JD and the spirit of unity, support and love he left behind.
+Events such as scholarships, cross-fit challenges, mountain hikes, and marathons.

 BY SGT.
 GEORGE HAHN, LAPD (RETIRED)